hollyhudson/howto_guides/yubikey_ssh.md

 _NOTE: This is your only chance to get an off-card copy of your private key.
 If you want to do this, you have to say yes NOW.
 You won't get another chance._

 This one is really going to be personal preference.
 If you decide to create an off-card back up you'll be prompted for a passphrase, and that passphrase will be required to actually use that exported key (but not the one still on the card), so it's not like the exported private key will just be sitting there completely exposed to anyone who gains entry to your system -- they would still have to know your passphrase.
 But of course your passphrase would need to be long and complex enough to not be crackable.
 And you would want to be sure there are no keyloggers installed on your machine that could capture your passphrase.
-Right.. this is probably why we wanted to put this thing on hardware in the first place -- because it keeps off a machine that is always connected to the internet onto a device that you, presumable, have more control over.
+Right.. this is probably why we wanted to put this thing on hardware in the first place -- because it keeps off a machine that is always connected to the internet onto a device that you, presumably, have more control over.
 But, you know, do what's right for your threat model.

 ### Expiration